rubiefawn/remedy/content/_index.md

 Traits describe a character's nature, such as physical features, personality, culture, or even the lasting corruption of magic.
 Traits can be leveraged for both good and ill.

 When a player makes a check, if their character has a trait that is relevant to that check, they may invoke that trait to either help or hinder theirself.
-That player must describe how the trait is a help or hinderance in that situation, then apply the following effects tot heir check, depending on how they choose to invoke it:
+That player must describe how the trait is a help or hinderance in that situation, then apply the following effects to their check, depending on how they choose to invoke it:

 - If the trait was invoked to help, they gain advantage on the check.
 - If the trait was invoked to hinder, they gain disadvantage on the check, but they also gain two additional experience on the skill used for the check (regardless of outcome).